-Although beans have gathered a bad reputation of making people gassy, they are actually better for your health and overall wellbeing.
-According to research published in the Food and Nutrition Research, beans are better at satisfying hunger than meat or any other food.
+Although beans have gathered a bad reputation for making people gassy, they are actually better for your health and overall wellbeing.
+According to research published in the Food and Nutrition Research, beans are better at satisfying hunger than meat or other food.
 They are truly the golden food that not only fills you up faster but also manages to keep hunger pangs at bay for much longer.

 After reading all these amazing health benefits, anyone can realize how important common beans are for our health.
 From supplying fiber to preventing cancer, consuming a portion of these beans daily will keep you away from every health condition.

 In contrast to meat, beans are certainly a more affordable and satisfying source of protein.
 With the added benefits of fiber and other healthy minerals, they can be consumed by both vegetarians and non-vegetarians alike.
 You can eat them as snacks or as a part of your meal whether you prefer pork and beans or are partial towards navy bean soup.
 In short, you can never go wrong with a little or a lot of beans on your plate.

 Fun Fact: Every year, on the 3rd of July, a “live healthy holiday” named National Eat Your Beans Day is observed.
 Regardless of their shape or size, all beans are celebrated on this day as an important part of our daily diet.